Understanding Business Continuity

 When the sky is falling on your business, can you make it through the storm?

-For the average business owner, business continuity is looked upon as a secondary system that is put in place to protect the investments the business has made.
-Since the platform doesn’t have much to do with a business’ day-to-day operations, often times some aspects of a business’ continuity strategy are overlooked; a major mistake that the business owner will realize when it is suddenly too late.
+For the average business owner, business continuity is often viewed as a secondary system designed to protect the company’s investments.
+Since it doesn’t directly impact day-to-day operations, some aspects of a continuity strategy are frequently overlooked—a costly mistake only realized when it’s too late.

 Why Enact a Business Continuity Plan?